pfeilbr/brianpfeil.com/content/post/aws-serverless-feedback/index.md

 This leads to "lowest common denominator" pipelines that don't meet the vision of CI/CD.
 They are dependant on the availability of adapters/integrations/etc. for specific clouds that the cloud agnostic tools provide.

 AWS has a corresponding solution for each of these that eases building a CI/CD pipeline when the target is AWS.
 Integrated security via IAM threaded through all the service interactions is the biggest win as security is usually the sticking point.
-We lose "potential" value as a result of using these non-AWS equivalents over the flexibility it provides the company to support it's current multi-cloud (aws+azure) position.
+We lose "potential" value as a result of using these non-AWS equivalents over the flexibility it provides the company to support it's current multi-cloud (aws,azure,gcp, etc.) position.

 ### Suggestion: Non-AWS Core Enterprise Tools